-Welcome to the Child Trauma Services (CTS) Program, a part of the Children’s Hospital at the University of Oklahoma Health Sciences Center (OUHSC) in Oklahoma City.
+The Child Trauma Services (CTS) Program is a part of Children’s Hospital at OU Health in Oklahoma City.
 By visiting our program website, you are taking a positive step in your child’s and family’s healing from trauma.

 This page includes answers to commonly asked questions about our Child Trauma Services Program.
 You will also find links to program flyers and documents that caregivers are asked to complete prior to their child’s intake session.
-For your convenience, a quick link to each document is included on the bottom of this page.
+For your convenience, a quick link to each document is included below.

 Commonly Asked Questions